wizeline/wize-docs/interview-process/engineers/on-site/markdown.md

 ### [2-part onsite](https://github.com/wizeline/wize-docs/blob/master/interview-process/engineers/on-site/README.md#2-part)

 - Candidate will get 5 rules to start with.
 Depending on the rules chosen, we will add more and try to see 2 things: how easy it is to add more rules (extending from the ones already written) and add more that are not related.
-- The 5 rules will be chosen based on the [Relation between rules](#relation-between-rules) & following the next rules:
+- The 5 rules will be chosen based on the [Relation between rules](#relation-between-rules) & following the next guidelines:
   - 3 rules from Group 1
   - 1 rule from Group 2
   - 1 rule from Group 3 or 4